matheusrm-git/Data-Science-for-Entertainment-Esports/CS2-Demo-Analyzer/README.md

 ---

 ## 📚 Learnings
-- Improved my Python, Pandas, and Numpy writing a good performing module that execute operations in Dataframes with millions of samples.
+- Improved my Python, Pandas, and Numpy writing a well-performing module that executes operations in Dataframes with millions of samples.
-- Improved my Matplotlib and Seaborn skills building heatmaps using PNG images.
+- Improved my Matplotlib and Seaborn skills by building heatmaps using PNG images.
-- Learned how to use Streamlit library to create web aplications.
+- Learned how to use the Streamlit library to create web applications.

 ---